- Posted on- Jul 07, 2015

 In Graves’ disease, your immune system creates antibodies that prompt the thyroid gland to produce more than required thyroid hormone.
 These antibodies are known as thyroid-stimulating immunoglobulins (TSIs).
 The TSIs bind to thyroid cell receptors and then trigger the thyroid into making excessive thyroid hormone, leading to hyperthyroidism.

 A normal functioning immune system responds with antibodies to target a specific virus, bacterium or other foreign substance.
-In Graves' disease, the body unknowingly produces an antibody to one part of the cells in the thyroid gland, a hormone-producing gland in the neck.
+In Graves' disease, the body unknowingly produces an antibody to one part of the cells in the thyroid gland

 - Anxiety and irritability